 Cornerstone Course Requirement

-All students are required to take IDS 101, Cornerstone Seminar, at Charter Oak State College.
+All students are required to take the Cornerstone course, at Charter Oak State College.
 Students must take this three-credit foundational course during their first term as a matriculated student at Charter Oak State College.
-If a student has not taken ENG 101 (English Composition 1), then ENG 101 will be required in the first term and IDS 101 in the subsequent one.
+If a student has not taken English Composition 1, then it will be required in the first term and the Cornerstone Seminar in the subsequent one.

-Students must complete IDS 101 with a grade of C or higher.
+Students must complete the Cornerstone Seminar with a grade of C or higher.
 Failure to achieve a grade of C puts the student automatically on academic hold.

-If a student fails (C- or below) or withdraws (W or AW) IDS 101 due to poor participation, the student must retake the course during the next term.
-If the student fails (C- or below) or withdraws (W or AW) the course a second time, the student will be dismissed from the College and the academic dismissal policy applies.
-If the student is permitted to return to Charter Oak State College, the student will need to retake IDS 101 during his/her first term.
+If a student fails (C- or below) or withdraws from (W or AW) the Cornerstone course , the student must retake the course during the next term.
+If the student fails (C- or below) or withdraws from (W or AW) the course a second time, the student will be dismissed from the College and the academic dismissal policy applies.
+If the student is permitted to return to Charter Oak State College, the student will need to retake the Cornerstone course during his/her first term.

 Capstone Course Requirement

-Students preparing to graduate with a bachelor's degree must complete a concentration capstone experience at Charter Oak State College with a grade of "C" or higher.
-The purpose of this experience is to demonstrate mastery of the learning outcomes in the chosen concentration and writing and critical thinking skills.
+Students preparing to graduate with a bachelor's degree must complete a concentration or major capstone course at Charter Oak State College with a grade of "C" or higher.
+The purpose of this experience is to demonstrate mastery of the learning outcomes in the chosen concentration or major and writing and critical thinking skills.
 This requirement may not be met with a course transferred from another institution.

-Each single subject area concentration includes this three-credit course requirement (i.e. MGT 499 in the Business Administration concentration, PSY 499 in the Psychology concentration and HCA 499 in the Health Care Administration concentration).
-The capstone may only be taken once the student has completed all concentration requirements or during the semester in which he or she is completing the last six concentration credits.
+Each single subject area concentration and major includes this three-credit course requirement.
+The capstone may only be taken once the student has completed all concentration requirements or when the student is within his or her last 9 credits (3 credits of which are the Capstone course) of the concentration/major.
 The student's academic counselor must approve the student's request to enroll in the capstone course for his or her concentration.